nextflow-io/training/docs/nf_template/3_create.md

 -   `branch.yml`: Sets the branch protection for the nf-core repository
 -   `ci.yml`: Run small pipeline tests with the small test datasets
--   `clean-up.yml`: Automated testing for stale and closed GitHub issues and PRs in nf-core repo
+-   `clean-up.yml`: Automated testing for stale and closed GitHub issues and PRs in the nf-core repo
 -   `download_pipeline.yml`: Test a pipeline download with `nf-core download`.
 -   `fix-linting.yml`: Fix linting by adding a comment to a PR
 -   `linting_comment.yml`: Triggered after the linting action and posts an automated comment to the PR, even if the PR is coming from a fork